csmaller/plv_nuxt/content/visit/2023-11-29-tasting-room.md

 image: /img/img_e5855.jpg
 image_position: right
 ---
 The tasting room is open seasonally from April through November for the 2024 season.
+No reservations required unless otherwise noted for special ticketed events.

 **Hours of Operation:**